microsoft/azure-orbital-space-sdk/docs/architecture/runtime-framework/host-services/sensor.md

 TaskingResponse taskingResponse = sensorTaskingRequestTask.Result;
 ```

-The following Python example demonstrates how to perform a sensor tasking pre-check using the Azure Orbital Space SDK Python Client Library:
+The following Python example demonstrates how to submit a sensor tasking request using the Azure Orbital Space SDK Python Client Library:

 ```python
 import spacefx